What You Should Know Before Making a Shiplap Wall…

 Here is what I wish I knew before making a shiplap wall.

-1. You can buy MDF board which are primed, lightweight, and easy to install for super cheap.
-They are like, under $2 a board.
+1. You can buy MDF board which are primed, lightweight, and easy to install for pretty cheap.

 I used pine 1 x 8s because they are cheap (under $2 for a 6 foot board), and they were 8 inches wide.
 I wanted a wider shiplap because I prefer how that looks.
 Plus, I knew it would mean less cuts that I would have to make.
 With three kids under 5, I don’t have time to make more cuts than necessary!

 After using the pine boards, I found out about the MDF boards.
-I wish that I would have used the MDF ones for a few reasons.
+They are a little pricier than pine boards, coming in around $7 for a 1 x 8.
+I wish that I would have used the MDF ones for a few reasons though.
 First, they are a lot smoother than pine boards.
 I filled in a bunch of knot holes with Durham’s Water Putty and then had to sand the excess on my pine boards.
 The MDF boards would not have required this.
 Second, they are lighter than real wood because they are a composite of resin and wood.
 And third, my pine boards were not always straight.
 This made some lines in the shiplapped wall look wider than some other lines.
 Take a look:

 See how that second line down looks so much wider?
 Its the same as the others (2 nickels), but because the pine board is slightly curved, it looks wider.
 This was the third board I tried in this spot, and I was out of boards at this time, so it made the final cut.
 Overall, it probably isn’t noticeable to too many people now that the trim is on and everything is painted, but to my perfectionist eye, it is bothersome.